 However, if you are only sending transactional or segmented notifications to small parts of your user base, this may contribute to accumulation of inactive devices, since Pushwoosh cannot validate your entire user base effectively enough.

-To keep your user base up to date without sending any broadcast campaigns, you can use Silent pushes.
-Silent pushes were designed to pass data to apps remotely without users being aware of that, meaning that such pushes are absolutely invisible to users.
+To keep your user base up to date without sending any broadcast campaigns, you can use silent pushes.
+Silent pushes were designed to pass data to apps remotely without users being aware of that, meaning that such pushes are absolutely invisible to users — but they still validate every push token they are sent to.

-2. Deselect all platforms except iOS and Android.
-Web and Desktop platforms do not support silent pushes.
+- Specify the platform — iOS or Android only.
+Web and desktop platforms do not support silent pushes.

 Comments